Pentamidine (Oral Inhalation)

 Miscellaneous: Night sweats

-<1% (Limited to important or life-threatening): Abscess (oral), abdominal cramps, andominal pain, acute pancreatitis, acute rhinitis, ageusia, amnesia, anxiety, arthralgia, bacterial pneumonia, blepharitis, blurred vision, bronchitis, cerebrovascular accident, chest congestion, chest tightness, colitis, confusion, conjunctivitis, cryptococcal meningitis, cyanosis, cytomegalovirus colitis, cytomegalovirus retinitis, cytopenia, depression, dermatitis, desquamation, diabetes mellitus, dry hair, dyspnea, emotional lability, encephalitis (viral), eosinophilia, eosinophilic pneumonitis, esophageal candidiasis, esophagitis, eye pain, flank pain, gag reflex, gastritis, gastric ulcer, gingivitis, gout, hallucination, hematochezia, hemianopia, hemoptysis, hepatic insufficiency, hepatitis, hepatomegaly, herpes virus infection (pharyngeal), hiatal hernia, histoplasmosis, hyperglycemia, hyperkalemia, hypersensitivity reaction, hypertension, hyperventilation, hypocalcemia, hypoesthesia, hypoglycemia, hypotension, hypothermia, hypoxia, increased blood urea nitrogen, increased bronchial secretions, increased serum creatinine, insomnia, interstitial pneumonitis, Kaposi's sarcoma, laryngitis, laryngospasm, lethargy, lower extremity edema, melena, myalgia, mycoplasma infection, nephritis, nervousness, neuralgia, neuropathy, neutropenia, oral herpes, oral mucosa ulcer, otitis, palpitations, pancreatitis, pancytopenia, paranoia, paresthesia, peripheral neuropathy, pleurisy, pneumothorax, pruritus, pulmonary disease, rales, renal failure, renal insufficiency, renal pain, rhinitis, seizure, sepsis (central venous line-related), serious infection (extrapulmonary pneumocystosis), SIADH, sialorrhea, skin rash, splenomegaly, Stevens-Johnson syndrome, ST segment changes on ECG, syncope, tachycardia, tachypnea, temperature change, thrombocytopenia, tonsillitis, torsades de pointes, tremor, tuberculosis, unsteady gait, urinary incontinence, urticaria, vasodilation, vasculitis, ventricular tachycardia, vertigo, vomiting, xeroderma, xerostomia
+<1%, postmarketing, and/or case reports: Abscess (oral), abdominal cramps, andominal pain, acute pancreatitis, acute rhinitis, ageusia, amnesia, anaphylaxis, anxiety, arthralgia, asthma, bacterial pneumonia, blepharitis, blurred vision, body odor, bronchitis, cerebrovascular accident, chest congestion, chest tightness, colitis, confusion, conjunctivitis, constipation, contact lens intolerance, cyanosis, cytomegalovirus disease (including colitis and retinitis), cytopenia, depression, dermatitis, desquamation, diabetes mellitus, disuption of body temperature regulation, drowsiness, dry hair, dyspepsia, dyspnea, emotional lability, encephalitis (viral), eosinophilia, eosinophilic pneumonitis, erythema, esophageal candidiasis, esophagitis, eye pain, facial edema, flank pain, gag reflex, gastritis, gastric ulcer, gingivitis, gout, hallucination, hematochezia, hemianopia, hemoptysis, hepatic insufficiency, hepatitis, hepatomegaly, herpes virus infection (pharyngeal), hiatal hernia, histoplasmosis, hyperglycemia, hyperkalemia, hypersensitivity reaction, hypertension, hyperventilation, hypocalcemia, hypoesthesia, hypoglycemia, hypotension, hypothermia, hypoxia, increased blood urea nitrogen, increased bronchial secretions, increased serum creatinine, infection (mycoplasma), insomnia, interstitial pneumonitis, Kaposi's sarcoma, laryngitis, laryngospasm, lethargy, lower extremity edema, melena, meningitis (cryptococcal infection), myalgia, nasal congestion, nephritis, nervousness, neuralgia, neuropathy, neutropenia, oral herpes, oral mucosa ulcer, otitis, palpitations, pancreatitis, pancytopenia, paranoia, paresthesia, peripheral neuropathy, pleurisy, pneumothorax, pruritus, pulmonary disease, rales, renal failure, renal insufficiency, renal pain, rhinitis, seizure, sepsis (central venous line-related), serious infection (extrapulmonary pneumocystosis), SIADH, sialorrhea, skin rash, splenomegaly, Stevens-Johnson syndrome, ST segment changes on ECG, syncope, tachycardia, tachypnea, thrombocytopenia, tonsillitis, torsades de pointes, tremor, tuberculosis, unsteady gait, urinary incontinence, urticaria, vasodilation, vasculitis, ventricular tachycardia, vertigo, vomiting, xeroderma, xerostomia

 • Asthma: Use inhalation formulation with caution in patients with asthma.
 May induce bronchospasm or cough, especially in patients with a smoking or asthma history (an inhaled bronchodilator prior to pentamidine may ameliorate symptoms).